-While DAOs are a newly-evolved organizational structure that does away with the traditional hierarchical management framework, age-old principles such as diversification should still be honored to ensure the continued survival of the organization.
+While DAOs are a new organizational structure that does away with the traditional hierarchical management framework, age-old principles such as diversification should still be honored to ensure the continued survival of the organization.
 DAO treasury diversification ensures that the entity can fund its operations and achieve its mission and objectives.
 If a DAO is only holding their native token or highly volatile, directional assets, any negative market forces could cripple the organization’s ability to predictably deploy capital and keep talent.
 Diversification is therefore critical to spread out our risk so that the performance of one investment doesn’t necessarily correlate to the success of our protocol and community.

-The basic objective of a business or equity strategic partnership is to achieve synergy through integrated, combined and tailored in-depth cooperation; put another way, it is to achieve an additional joint effect that an individual organization would not be able to achieve on its own, while concrete objectives may be quite different in each individual relationship and for each participant.
+The basic objective of a strategic partnership is to achieve synergy through integrated, combined and tailored in-depth cooperation; put another way, it is to achieve an additional joint effect that an individual organization would not be able to achieve on its own, while concrete objectives may be quite different in each individual relationship and for each participant.

-While building will always be the cornerstone of what we do at RD, we feel, now more than ever, that buying and partnering are integral components of our growth strategy.
+While building will always be the cornerstone of what we do at Rook, we feel, now more than ever, that buying and partnering are integral components of our growth strategy.
 Using treasury funds selectively to develop partnerships with complementary stakeholders in our ecosystem allows us to strengthen our technological diversity, knowledge base and market mindshare.
 Building a portfolio of partnerships rather than a portfolio of investments will almost certainly result in better optimizing return over the long term.
-While at times we may come across protocols offering higher yield on a deposit, depositing that same asset into a protocol that produces MEV-derived revenues in perpetuity is a much more compelling business proposition.
+While at times we may come across protocols offering higher yield on a deposit, depositing that same asset into a protocol that produces MEV-derived revenues in perpetuity is a much more compelling value proposition.